 Things I learned and will do differently

 My coffee and books image is not a part of my header.
 It floats to the side and is an image by itself.
 While I love the way it looks it does come with some issues.
-The image if copied comes with a translution background making it very easy for folks to copy.
-When you share my post on social media, sites like Google+ look for largest image to use.
-In most cases that is my coffee and books.
+The image when copied comes with a transparent background making it very easy for folks to copy.
+When you share my post on social media, sites like Google+ look for the largest image to use.
 This is how it ended up on Google images.